Skip to navigation Skip to content

 Share

-MS Trial Alert: Investigators Recruiting for Two Phase 3 Trials of Experimental Tolebrutinib in Progressive MS
+MS Trial Alert: Investigators Recruiting for Phase 3 Trial of Experimental Tolebrutinib in Primary Progressive MS

 December 14, 2020

-SUMMARY: Investigators in the U.S. and abroad are recruiting a total of 2280 people with progressive forms of MS for two separate studies comparing investigational oral tolebrutinib with placebo.
-The studies – also called HERCULES and PERSEUS – are sponsored by Sanofi .
+SUMMARY: Investigators in the U.S. and abroad are recruiting 1440 people with primary progressive MS for a study comparing investigational oral tolebrutinib with placebo.
+This study – also called PERSEUS – is sponsored by Sanofi .

 DETAILS